University of New Brunswick Faculty of Law: Location

 The UNB Faculty of Law building was completed in 1968.
 Built with the support of Sir Max Aitken and the Beaverbrook Canadian Foundation, it was expanded in 1984 to its current size.
-UNB Law is also in close proximity to the Knowledge Park, Atlantic Canada’s largest research and technology park, and the Canadian Institute for Cybersecurity, which produces research and applications in some of the most pressing cybersecurity issues.
-These relationships and linkages create opportunities for multi-disciplinary study that make UNB Law an exciting place to learn and grow.
+UNB Law is also in close proximity to the Knowledge Park, Atlantic Canada's largest research and technology park, and the Canadian Institute for Cybersecurity, which produces research and applications in cybersecurity issues.
+These relationships and linkages create opportunities for multi-disciplinary study that make UNB Law.

 Programs

 In 2012, the University of New Brunswick approved the reclassification of the LLB degree program and degree name to Juris Doctor (JD).
 It is a three-year program.

 UNB Law also offers a joint Master of Business Administration / Juris Doctor (Joint MBA/JD) which allows for the completion of two degrees in four years.

 Notable alumni

 UNB Law has many notable alumni who have gone on and served in both the public and private sectors.